M

 3. Question time

-Have all students stand up, and ask them a question — feel free to get creative!
+Have all students stand up, and ask them a question – feel free to get creative.
 You could ask anything (How is the weather?
 What time is it?
 Which superhero wears the colors red and blue?
 What did I have for breakfast today? etc.).
 The student who raises his or her hand first gets a chance to answer.
 If the answer is wrong, the next student to raise their hand gets a chance.
 If the answer is right, that student gets to sit down.
-The goal is to not be the last student standing!
+The goal is not to be the last student standing!

 4. We are fun, fantastic friends!